nestor-rdgz/NoteToDoc/README.md

 # NoteToDoc Python Script
-This Python script generates a .docx and .txt file containing all the bibliography and the notes taken in Zotero, to ease the process of writing papers suchas a surverys or reviews.
+This Python script generates a .docx and .txt file containing all the bibliography and the notes taken in Zotero *(and previously exported in a .csv file)*, to ease the process of writing papers suchas a surverys or reviews.

 1. Before using the Python script, make sure you have the necessary packages already installed in your device by running: